enkidevs/curriculum/linux/system-and-package-management/system-monitoring-ii/finding-open-files-with-lsof.md

   - lsof

-notes: 'to review parent'

-parent: list-currently-logged-in-users

 links:

   - '[inux.die.net](https://linux.die.net/man/8/lsof){website}'

+notes: to review parent
+parent: list-currently-logged-in-users

 ---
 ## Content
+# Finding Open Files With `lsof`

 The `lsof`[1] command displays a list of currently open files and the program that has opened it.
 There are two common scenarios where `lsof` is incredibly useful: